OISTE/repository/OWGTMCPS.md

 ## 5.4  Audit logging procedures

-This section describes the event logging and audit systems that have been implemented to maintain a secure environment in the OGTM.
+This section describes the event logging and audit systems that have been implemented to maintain a secure environment in the OWGTM.

 ### 5.4.1  Types of events recorded

-OGTM records in their servers all events related to:
+OWGTM records in their servers all events related to:
 - CA key lifecycle management events, including:
     1. Key generation, backup, storage, recovery, archival, and destruction as captured by procedure documentation; and
     2. Cryptographic device lifecycle management events as captured by procedure documentation.